rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 statement that determines whether the rank is the manager or a worker.
 The manager can execute a completely different code from the workers or the manager can execute the same partial code as the workers once the managerial part of the code is done.
 It depends whether the managerial load takes a lot of time to finish or not.
 Idling is a waste in parallel computing!

-Naturally the Manager / Worker approach reserves a rank to be the manager.
-In a large application this is usually a small cost.
-The larger cost is a bit more subtle.
-Because every node needs to communicate with the manager, the bandwidth of the manager rank can become a bottleneck.
+Because every worker rank needs to communicate with the manager, the bandwidth of the manager rank can become a bottleneck if adminstrative works need a lot of information (there is a similarity to a real life).
+This can happen if the manager needs to send the smaller databases (divided from the one big databases) to the worker ranks.
+But this is a waste of resources and is not a suitable solution for EP problem.
+Instead, it's better to have a parallel file system so that each worker ranks can access the necessary part of the big databases independently.

 ### Pipeline